AndyDune/ArrayContainer/README.md

 ### Check is value in nested array

 There is nested value with any structure.
-We need ti check is some value in given array including values in nested  arrays.
+It checks is some value in given array including values in nested arrays.

 ```php
 use AndyDune\ArrayContainer\ArrayContainer;